laughingman77/video_list_csv/README.md

 # Usage

 1. Copy the `Movie Archive` spreadsheet into your home directory.
-1. In your spreadsheet clone, duplicate the `Archive Template` sheet, and give it a meaningful name.
+1. In your new spreadsheet, duplicate the `Archive Template` sheet, and give it a meaningful name.
 1. Run the script:
     ```bash
     sh video_list_csv.sh /path/to/archive/dir/ > ~/archive.csv